-Crossroads Foundation recruits students from universities and colleges to participate in its unique, annual internship programme.
-Students are given the opportunity to be assistant managers in each of our many departments and to help in the running of those departments.
-The students in these roles will be able to work with all types of people from around the world while gaining vital, real-world English-environment work experience.
+Crossroads Foundation recruits students from universities and colleges to participate in its annual internship programme.
+Students are given the opportunity to be assistant managers in most of our many departments and to help in the running of them.
+They work with people from around the world while gaining vital, real-world English-environment, work experience.

 Apply now for 2017 summer internships!

 Students commit to a six-week, full-time service period.
-The work week is Tuesday through Saturday, from 10:00am to 5:00pm.
-Interns will need to complete a full six week internship to receive a reference and certificate.
-Contact us for more details at firstname.lastname@example.org or to sign up, click here.
+Our work week is Tuesday through Saturday, from 10:00am to 5:00pm.

-You must attend an induction to apply for the internship.
-This day will allow you to familiarise yourselves with Crossroads and the objectives for this programme as well as sit for a short interview.
-Students will then be notified a few weeks later as to whether they have been accepted and to which department they have been placed.
-Upon completion of 6 weeks, each student will receive a certificate as well as a letter of reference from Crossroads.
-These will be given out at the student party at the end of the internship period or upon finishing the programme.
+Interested students should complete an internship application form.
+They will then undertake a brief interview and, in the following weeks, be notified as to whether they have been accepted and in which department they have been placed.
+After completing 6 full time weeks of internship, each student will receive a certificate and a letter of reference from Crossroads.
+These are awarded at an internship celebration at the end of the period or upon finishing the programme.

-Note: Students who are not in Hong Kong at the time of the induction interviews may complete their interviews online.
-Contact us for more details.
+Note: Students who are not in Hong Kong at the time of the interviews may complete their interviews online.
+Email us for more details at email@example.com.

 What other interns have to say!